mortend/xbash/README.md

 Please get Git from https://git-scm.com/downloads and try again.
 ```

-After installing [Git for Windows].
+This happens when `bash` was not found.
+Running again after installing [Git for Windows].

 ```
 $ xbash --version